 From v3.5.3 on, gitolite uses an asynchronous push to the copies, so that the main push returns immediately, without waiting for the copy pushes to complete.
 Keep this in mind if you're writing scripts that do a push, and then read one of the copies immediately -- you will need to add a few seconds of sleep in your script.

 This is in two parts: the initial setup and the rc file, followed by the conf file settings and syntax.

 Install gitolite normally.
 Make clones of the server's 'gitolite-admin' repo on your workstation so you can admin them all from one place.

 Run ssh-keygen if needed and get an ssh key pair for the server.
-Copy the public key to a common area and name it after the host, but with 'server-' prefixed.
+Copy the public key to a common area (accessible to your workstation for copying) and name it after the host, but with 'server-' prefixed.
 For example, the pubkey for server 'mars' must be stored as 'server-mars.pub'.

 You may have guessed that the prefix 'server-' is special, and distinguishes a human user from a mirroring peer.

 Create "host" aliases to refer to all other machines.
 See here for what/how.

 The host alias for a host (in all other machines'